asimov-modules/asimov-signal-module/README.md

 ```

 This key must be 64 hexadecimal characters, meaning 32 bytes (256 bits).
-Deriving this key manually is well beyond the scope of these instructions.
+Deriving this key manually is well beyond the scope of these instructions here.

 ## 📚 Reference